jchevertonwynne/advent-of-code-2023/README.md

 - binary in `src/bin`
 - soution in `src/days`
 - added to `src/days/mod.rs`
-- empty input files for resl & test inputs
+- input files for real & test inputs (real input if env vars provided)

 Generated days are not automatically added to benchmarks